 Run by the Sitka Historical Society, the Sitka History Museum is a treasure trove of over 8,000 artifacts, hundreds of works of art and thousands of historic photos that showcase the early days of Sitka.
 You could spend hours in this small museum learning about Tlingit, Russian and American history through the incredible collections of everything early Sitka.

-Also known as Totem Park, the 107-acre Sitka National Historical Park is Alaska’s oldest national park.
+Still walking distance from downtown, Totem Park is the main attraction at the 107-acre Sitka National Historical Park.
+It’s also Alaska’s oldest national park.
 It is the site of the final battle of 1804 between the Tlingit and Russians.

 There’s something for everyone here.
 Join a ranger-led interpretive walk and hear about the history of the Tlingit and the beautiful totem poles.
 Stop in the Visitor’s Center and get up to speed on the park’s history, Tlingit and Haida cultures and watch a short film about the park’s history.

 Definitely a must-see.
 The Raptor Center rehabilitates injured birds of prey from across Alaska including eagles, hawks, falcons and owls.
 The goal of the Raptor Center is to reintroduce injured birds back into the wild.
 Sadly, many cannot be released and will live out their lives at this facility.